 Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX coordinator, or by any other means that results in the Title IX coordinator receiving the person’s verbal or written report.
 Please go to the Interim Title IX Grievanc Policy, Reporting Sexual Harassment page for details.

 B. Reporting to the Police

-- Hampshire College Campus Police can be reached by dialing “5555” (for emergencies) or 413.559.5424 (for non-emergencies).
-Students seeking medical attention at Hampshire College Health Services can ask that Police be called on their behalf.
+- Hampshire College Campus Safety and Wellbeing can be reached by dialing “5555” (for emergencies) or 413.559.5424 (for non-emergencies).
+Students seeking medical attention at Hampshire College Health Services can ask that police be called on their behalf.

 - Town of Amherst Police can be reached by dialing “911” (for emergencies) or 413.259.3000 (for non-emergencies).

 The College recognizes that making the decision to report a sexual misconduct violation often takes time.
 Nevertheless, pending the decision to report, a complainant is strongly encouraged to take immediate steps to preserve all evidence that might support a future report of a sexual misconduct violation, a protective order, or an investigation by the police, by the College, or both.
 Such evidence may include:

 - A forensic sexual assault examination (within 72 hours);

 - Any clothing, sheets or other materials (items containing bodily fluids should be stored in cardboard boxes or paper bags);